-(f) Share-based payments
+(g) Share-based payments

-Under AASB 2 Share based Payment from 1 July 2004 the company is required to recognise an expense for those shares that were issued to employees at a discount to the market price under the Flight Centre Limited employee share plan after 7 November 2002 but that had not vested by 1 January 2005.
-The effect of this discount is to recognise an expense and increase contributed equity by \$57,172 for the period to 30 June 2005.
+Under AASB 2 Share based Payments from 1 July 2004 the company is required to recognise an expense for those shares that were issued to employees at a discount to the market price under the Flight Centre Limited employee share plan after 7 November 2002 but that had not vested by 1 January 2005.
+The effect of this discount is to recognise an expense of \$57,172 for the period to 30 June 2005.

-(g) Goodwill
+(h) Goodwill